 Tips on what media to include in your visual press release to help journalists and influencers tell your story

-One of the most common questions we hear from PR professionals is, “How can I make my press releases more visual?”.
+One of the most common questions we hear from PR professionals is, “How can I make my press releases more visual?”
 Most PR pros understand that visual content is important, but for an industry that still relies heavily on pitch emails and text-based press releases, making the switch to visual PR can be daunting.

 Well, PR pros, you’re in luck.
-This post is your ultimate guide to creating visual press releases.
+This post is your ultimate guide to creating multimedia press releases.
 We’ve got a lot of ground to cover, but we promise it will be worth it.
 Here’s a quick overview of what’s in store:

 - Types of visual content – There are four main types of visual content you can use in your PR programs.
 We’ll cover them all, complete with plenty of real-world examples.

 - Best practices for each content type – Most of these are just common sense, but don’t skip over this section.
 We’ve thrown in a few helpful hints that might not have occurred to you.